Chapter 7:

 Tsubame continued flipping through the book.
 “So words are weapons.
 Power.”

-Shiori nodded, looking at the books in the box and others around the room.
-“In Kryptopeda, books are banned.
+Shiori nodded, looking at the books in the box.
+“In Nyx, books are a crime.
 Only the most corrupt, intrepid, or powerful dare to keep them.
-Get caught with a book and you might get executed.
 In that place, sometimes books themselves come alive.
-Most Speakers are feared by Kryptopeda’s commoners.”
+Most Speakers are feared by Nyxian commoners.”

 “You’ve used that word before, Speakers?”
 Tsubame ran a finger down one page.